nomis/candle-dribbler/README.rst

 * The **Secondary Light** is on
 * The **Tertiary Light** is on

-The reason for having so many light endpoints is that it provides the unmodified state of the physical switch when implementing automation on the virtual switches.
-If a timer is used to turn on/off the light using the secondary or tertiary endpoints, it will remain separate from any use of the primary switch instead of being unaware that the light should now stay on.
+The reason for having so many light clusters is that it provides the unmodified state of the physical switch when implementing automation on the virtual switches.
+If a timer is used to turn on/off the light using the secondary or tertiary cluster, it will remain separate from any use of the primary switch instead of being unaware that the light should now stay on.

 Whenever the **Primary Light** is turned off the **Secondary Light** will also